-We all like eating cakes.
-Yet we all like to keep them whole.
+We all like having our cake and eating it too.
 In this article, we will discuss a changing paradigm in data sharing across organizations.
-This shift is due to the realization that in most cases your ability to make the value of data is affected by the organization being risk-averse.
+This shift is due to the realization that in most cases your ability to make valuable use of data is affected by the level of risk-adverseness in the organization.

 We will start by discussing the key benefits of a healthy data-sharing mindset in the organization.
 Then we will discuss why the traditional approach to data governance may not get you to a great data sharing ecosystem.